Judahh/pocketDoc/README.md

 ### Images

-In this folder is where images are stored.
+In this folder is where image are stored.

 ### Videos